catamphetamine/universal-webpack/README.md

 ## Separate React rendering service from the main code

-If the sole purpose of using `universal-webpack` in your project is to enable server-side rendering of web pages, then the best practice is to extract the web page rendering code from the main Node.js application into a separate Node.js application, and then in the main Node.js application just proxy all unmatched URLs to this React rendering service.
+If the sole purpose of using `universal-webpack` in your project is to enable server-side rendering of web pages, then the best practice is to extract the web page rendering code from the main Node.js application into a separate Node.js application (`reactRenderingService` in the example below), and then in the main Node.js application just proxy all unmatched URLs to this React rendering service.

 ```js
 import express from 'express'